rhessing/docker-php-supervisord/README.md

 Supervisord (for running job workers)

 Options:
-* IP, default setting when not set is 0.0.0.0
-* PORT, default setting when not set is 9001
 * COMMAND, default setting when not set is: php /var/www/apps/laravel/artisan queue:work --sleep=3 --tries=3 --daemon
 * PROCESSES, default setting when not set is 4
+* DEBUG, default setting when not set is false.

+Debugging is handy for development purposes or if you need to debug your queue commands.
+Supervisord will not be started when debug is enabled giving you the option to manually run PHP scripts in the container.